sladg/datarestor-operator/README.md

 Because I hate thinking of Disaster Recovery.
 When shit hits fan, I want to just re-apply everything without googling around and updating yamls one by one while everything is on fire.
 I want single YAML to handle restoring everything without me needing to dig around documentations and trying to remember what needs to be manually updated where.

-- Configure once with a `Config`, then forget about it.
-- New PVC appears?
-It’s backed up automatically.
-- Cluster goes boom?
-Re-deploy the operator and it re-hydrates your volumes — no wall of YAML, no `kubectl cp`, no manual intervention.

-Perfect for disaster recovery, painless migrations, simple rollbacks on failed upgrades.

 ## Philosophy

 - Existing YAMLs work in DR scenarios.